6 urban legends about Wright-Patterson Air Force Base

 1. The Roswell Aliens (and their ship) are there.

-Many Americans believe a UFO – and its extraterrestrial crew – crash-landed in the New Mexico desert near Roswell on July 2, 1947.
+Many Americans believe a UFO—and its extraterrestrial crew—crashed-landed in the New Mexico desert near Roswell on July 2, 1947.
 They also believe the site was cleaned up by the Air Force from nearby Roswell Army Air Force Base.

-2. The tunnels under a Wright State University were originally meant for the Air Force.
+2. Tunnels under Wright State University were meant for the Air Force.

 Just down the street from Wright-Patterson Air Force Base is Wright State University.
-The school has a convenient system of underground tunnels that allow students and faculty to make their way to class despite the sometimes chilly weather outside.
-There are almost two miles of tunnels.
+The school has a convenient two-mile underground tunnel system that allows students and faculty to make their way to class without enduring the sometimes chilly weather outside.

-Some locals believe that during the Cold War the base was a prime target for Soviet ICBMs.
-So naturally they assumed the tunnels were part of the base's plan to escape nuclear blasts and radioactive fallout.
+Some locals believe that during the Cold War, the base was a prime target for Soviet ICBMs.
+So naturally, they assumed these tunnels were part of the base’s plan to escape nuclear blasts and radioactive fallout.
 Others think the tunnels are part of an abandoned, separate military facility.

 The truth, as usual, is far less interesting.
 According to Wright State’s newsroom, the first building on campus was basically “off the grid.”